President's Scholars Program

 A community of learners and leaders

 President’s Scholars join a tight-knit community of highly motivated students and dedicated faculty and staff mentors.
 Activities throughout the year include the annual retreat at the SMU-in-Taos campus, located on the site of a pre-civil war fort and a 13th century Anasazi pueblo nestled in the Sangre de Cristo Mountains of Northern New Mexico.
-Dinner-discussions at faculty members’ homes bring scholars together with other professors for conversations on the hot topics of the day.
+Dinner discussions at faculty members’ homes bring scholars together with other professors for conversations about current events and hot topics.
 Many scholars interact with corporate and community leaders who underwrite their scholarships and offer mentoring opportunities.
 SMU President R. Gerald Turner also welcomes scholars to his home for special events.

 President’s Scholars join the University Honors Program, which fosters an intellectual community through challenging interdisciplinary courses, student-initiated research, internships, and classes taught by exceptional faculty (www.smu.edu/honors).
 It is not unusual for President’s Scholars to combine double or triple majors across disciplines, while also actively participating in campus life.
 After graduation, many continue their studies at distinguished medical, law, and other graduate schools throughout the world.